HumanSignal/label-studio/docs/source/blog/Quickly-Create-Datasets-for-Training-YOLO-Object-Detection.md

 backup = backup/
 ```

-You'll also need the `.txt` file

 In the yolov3.cfg file, refer to [the guidance in the Darknet GitHub repo](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects) to update the following:
 - Change `[classes=80]` to `[classes=5]`.
 - Change `[filters=255]` to `[filters=30]`.

 After you set up the YOLO model environment for training, you can train your dataset and validate it on future aerial images of homes.

 ## Key Takeaways

-Training a custom YOLO object detection model can be time consuming and tedious, but with the collaborative labeling powers of Label Studio combined with the keyboard shortcuts and accelerated labeling techniques for creating bounding boxes, you can speed up your labeling process and get to training faster.
+Training a custom YOLO object detection model can be time-consuming and tedious, but with the collaborative labeling powers of Label Studio combined with the keyboard shortcuts and accelerated labeling techniques for creating bounding boxes, you can speed up your labeling process and get to training faster.
+Label Studio's native support of the YOLO v3 and v4 format makes it easy to export your custom dataset and start training object detection models quickly after you finish annotating images.